arilamstein/hometown_analysis/README.md

   1. Combine ACS data with data from the 2000 Decennial Census.
 I believe that this data is available via the Census API, although I have not worked with it before.
   2. Combine ACS data with data from pre-2000 Decennial Censuses.
 I believe that this data is not available via the Census API, but can be accessed via IPUMS.

+Another idea is to create a web app that lets people apply the same analysis to other geographies.
+(This would be similar to the [Covid Demographics Explorer](https://arilamstein.com/covid-demographics-explorer/) that I created last year).

 If you would like to be notified about future development then please subscribe to my newsletter.
 The signup form is on the bottom of my [homepage](https://arilamstein.com/).